-Prime Edmonton Real Estate - Unfortunately, most people are only interested to know how much fees they have to pay a real estate agent in the home-buying or selling process.
-Changes in the MLS™ system over the last few years, including companies such as Comfree and others being able to list homes for sale on the system, has made it even more confusing for some home sellers regarding commissions.
+Prime Edmonton Real Estate - Real estate professionals, including Realtors, are paid for their services.
+I know, shocking, right?
+The majority of this income comes from a commission basis.
+This is what most home sellers are interested to know about during a listing appointment - how much fees they have to pay a real estate agent in the home-buying or selling process.
+Changes in the MLS™ system over the last few years, including companies such as Comfree (now Purple Bricks) and others being able to list homes for sale on the system, has made it even more confusing for some home sellers regarding commissions.
 One factor worth considering in any of these processes is to know who pays the real estate agent how much and how they complete the entire transaction.
 For this, everyone needs to understand that agents represent people, they do not SELL anything.

 Commissions Are Paid to Brokers, Not Directly to Agents: